m2osw/safepasswords/README.md

 that 16Kb of RAM instead of allocating 4K per string).

+# Tools

+## Generate Password

+The `generate-password` tool can be used to see the list of available digests or generate passwords from your command line.

 # License

 The source is covered by the GPL 3 license.